 Segla, the name already sounds challenging and promising.
 After driving the breathtaking scenic tourist route of Senja, we arrive in the coastal village of Fjordgard.
 Here starts the hike to mountain top Segla.
-Actually this hike ended up on my wishlist only a few days before leaving for Northern Norway, when I saw a beautiful picture of rugged mountain peaks on Pinterest: Segla.
+Actually this hike ended up on my wishlist only a few days before travelling to Northern Norway, when I saw a beautiful picture of rugged mountain peaks on Pinterest: Segla.
 I read that it took less than two hours to reach the top at 639 metres and that the view from these high cliffs would be dazzling.
 I was hoping that the weather gods would be nice to us, because we only had one day on Senja.
 When we arrived on Senja, we were welcomed by a bright blue sky and sunshine.
 On this beautiful sunny day we start the climb, full of enthusiasm and full of expectations.
 Never had I thought that I would be thanking Pinterest afterwards, because this was literally one of the highlights of our trip.

 An easy start of the climb

-The hike is clearly marked and signposted and first brings us through a bald and slightly soggy birch forest.
+The hike is clearly marked and signposted and first brings us through a slightly soggy birch forest.
 The climb is gradual, but this is just a warm up.
 If you look at Segla mountain, you might think being able to reach the top in no time, but the magnificent views from this mountain must be earned.
 The trail is getting steeper and rockier.
 To reach the top first follows a climb on a trail full of boulders.
 This section is followed by an incredibly steep rocky climb over the ridge.
 You should be careful because not all stones are stable and sometimes the trail gets slippery.
 But the views are getting incredible.
 After a few minutes of climbing, we see the surrounding landscape unfolding slowly around us.
 Mountain peaks, fjords and lakes.
 Kilometers in the distance, a view on the rugged unspoiled surroundings of Senja.

 A though climb to the top